-- 9.1.1 The parties acknowledge that varying degrees of training are provided to employees in the retail industry both via internal, on-the-job and through external training providers. - 9.1.2 The parties commit themselves to continuing such training as is regarded by them as appropriate and improving training in cases where this is required. - 9.1.3 It is agreed that the parties will co-operate in ensuring that appropriate training is available for all employees in the retail industry and the parties agree to co-operate in ensuring that appropriate training is available for all employees in the retail industry and the parties agreed to co-operate in encouraging both employers and employees to avail themselves of the benefits to both from such training. - 9.1.4 The parties agree to continue discussions on issues raised by the Union relating to training. - 9.1.5 The parties are committed to encouraging young people to view the retail industry as one which has the capacity to provide them with an interesting career as they progress not only through junior ranks but also as adults.
+- 9.1.1 The parties acknowledge that varying degrees of training are provided to employees in the retail industry both via internal, on-the-job and through external training providers. - 9.1.2 The parties commit themselves to continuing such training as is regarded by them as appropriate and improving training in cases where this is required. - 9.1.3 It is agreed that the parties will co-operate in ensuring that appropriate training is available for all employees in the retail industry and encourage both employers and employees to avail themselves of the benefits to both from such training. - 9.1.4 The parties agree to continue discussions on issues raised by the Union relating to training. - 9.1.5 The parties are committed to encouraging young people to view the retail industry as one which had the capacity to provide them with an interesting career as they progress not only through junior ranks but also as adults.